Service User Involvement

 The Joint Advisory Groups meet once every 1 or 2 months and are made up of 50% staff and 50% service users.
 It works as a partnership to make service improvements.
-Service users are paid £6.00 an hour to be on this group plus travel expenses.
+Service users are offered a monetary allowance for their time, plus any travel expenses.

 You would need to be elected to this group by the Improving Mind group membership

 The Central Improving Mind Group (Formerly known as the Task Group) commenced in January 2012 after detailed discussions with the Improving Mind group.

 Members of the group undertake a more detailed consultation of Birmingham Minds’ policies and procedures, surveys and events, that maybe not be everybody’s cup of tea!

 As it is a working group it has a closed membership but the group is does have a process that allows new members to put themselves forward for election each year.

 Service users are given an allowance for their time plus travel expenses.
 (The pictures above are taken from our celebration event in July 2016)